proknow/proknow-sdk-dotnet/README.md

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.

-Create a .runsettings file in the solution folder.
-The only necessary content are settings for the two test parameters "baseUrl" and "credentialsFile", for example:
+Create a .runsettings file in the solution folder with the following content, edited appropriately:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <RunSettings>